trosenkrantz/RAPTOR/readme.md

 For WebSocket auto-replies, `input` is the whole payload data received, either for a text or binary frame.

 ## TLS
-RAPTOR is purposed for testing and analysis, not for operational usage.
+RAPTOR is purposed for testing and analysis, not for operational use.
 When using TLS, it does not verify certificates.

 ## ANSI
 RAPTOR uses ANSI escape codes to colour outputs.
-We can disable it with a `--no-ansi` argument in case our console does not support it.
+We can disable it with a `--no-ansi` argument if our console does not support it.

 ## Licence
 RAPTOR's source code is licenced under MIT, see [licence](licence) for more details.
 The release includes the following third-party libraries, which are subject to their own licences:

 | Name                                                                    | License                                                  |